 The guts of the headquarters building stood in stark contrast to its exterior.
 Renovated every couple decades, the current style was a sleek contemporary, with an emphasis on polished white where possible.
 Wilbur had made sure all the furniture had been replaced before he’d left.

 “Mr. Scholz!”
-The receptionist, who looked to be a college kid young enough to make Wilbur feel old, hopped out of his chair.
+The receptionist, who looked to be a high school or college kid young enough to make Wilbur feel old, hopped out of his chair.
 “Oh wow, we weren’t expecting you back so suddenly!
 I can totally help you with those.”

 “It’s alright, he can carry them himself,” Fritz answered, putting his hands on his hips.
 Resisting the urge to sigh, Wilbur smiled at the intern.